 A retainer is designed to keep the teeth where the previous braces/aligner treatment moved them.
-To properly maintain the results your investment deserves (and the beautiful straight smile your child or teenager desires) it must be worn according to the guidelines set by your orthodontist.
+To properly maintain the results your investment deserves it must be worn according to the guidelines set by your orthodontist.

-But let’s face it – getting kids and teenagers into the habit of wearing their retainer correctly and keeping it safe can be a challenge!
-Here’s all you need to know about the importance of retainers, alongside some tips for use and safe keeping.
+But let’s face it – getting into the habit of wearing a retainer correctly and keeping it safe can be a challenge!
+Here’s all you need to know about the importance of retainers, alongside some tips for use and safekeeping.

 In a nutshell, they are custom-made orthodontic appliances that are designed to hold the teeth in their new positions after orthodontic treatment.
 If they are not worn as instructed by your orthodontist, the teeth will very rapidly begin to go crooked again.

 It is vitally important to understand that it takes time for a mouth to ‘learn’ the new positioning of their teeth once braces are removed.
 While some minor changes to the bite and tooth alignment post-treatment are normal, wearing a retainer for as long as your orthodontist recommends is the best way to ensure their teeth stay healthy and straight for years to come.

 A permanent or fixed retainer is a wire that is glued to the inside of the teeth to help prevent the teeth from shifting over time.
 They are similar to lingual braces in their appearance.